 In order to make this simple homemade mozzarella cheese recipe you need just the following ingredients:

-- Raw Milk or Pasteurized Whole Milk – Do not use ultra-pasteurized milk, the cheese won’t turn out correctly, it will wind up kind of like cottage cheese.
+- Raw Milk or Pasteurized Whole Milk – Do not use ultra-pasteurized milk or homogenized, the cheese won’t turn out correctly, it will wind up kind of like cottage cheese.
+But, if all you can find is homogenized milk then you are better off following this cheese recipe.
+Where I show you how to make mozzarella with cheap milk.
+Again though, the milk can’t be ultra-pasteurized.

 - Cheese salt – This is optional, you can also use flaky sea salt or kosher salt.
 Iodized table salt is not recommended.